 Justice in Mining

 Rio Tinto, based in London, is one of the world’s largest mining companies.
 Its subsidiary, Qit Minerals Madagascar (QMM), has been extracting ilmenite in the Anosy region of southern Madagascar since 2009.
 But the benefits of the mine to the local community and its environmental impact are contentious.
-Ilmenite is a source of titanium dioxide which is used to create the white pigment found in the production of cosmetics, paint and paper.
-The local population have not always benefited from the work that the mine has created because many of the jobs have attracted applicants from other parts of the country, rather than from the local area.
+Ilmenite is a source of titanium dioxide, which is used to create the white pigment found in the production of consumer products, from cosmetics to paint.
+But the local population has not always benefited from the work that the QMM mine has created because many of the jobs have attracted applicants from other parts of the country, rather than from Anosy.

-Back-to-back droughts in 2019-2021created unparalleled conditions prompting famine in some parts of the region.
-According to the World Food Programme as of December 2021 1.47 million people in the region need urgent assistance. [i] Cyclones which hit this year have brought torrential rains and flooding which have impacted the reliability of the mine tailings dam at QMM.
+Droughts in 2019-2021 created unparalleled conditions, resulting in famine in parts of the region.
+According to the World Food Programme, in December 2021, 1.47 million people in southern Madagascar were in need of urgent assistance.
+Subsequent cyclones this year have brought torrential rains and flooding.
+These have affected the reliability of the mine tailings dam at QMM.
 This is the barrier separating operational waste from the local ecosystem.
-In recent months, this tailings dam has twice failed and released a million cubic metres of mine processed water has been channelled into the local drinking water, lakes and rivers, used for fishing and drinking.
+In recent months, this tailings dam has twice failed and released a million cubic metres of excess mine water into the local lakes and rivers, used for fishing and drinking.
 This resulted in hundreds of dead fish being found floating in the lakes.

 Keep up to date with our advocacy by signing up to our online communications